me-odo/spotify-auto-playlists/docs/frontend_design.md

 - `GET /spotify/playlists` – used to verify token and show a first list of playlists.

+> **Note:** The `/spotify/playlists` endpoint is important for the frontend to display and select playlists, but is not covered by the backend smoke test.
+The API contract for this endpoint must eventually be tested end-to-end to ensure frontend-backend compatibility.

 ---

 ### 2.2 Source Selection & Fetch Progress